OfficeDev/office-js-docs-pr/docs/outlook/debug-autolaunch.md

 ## Attach the debugger

 The **bundle.js** file of an add-in contains the JavaScript code of your add-in.
 It's created when Outlook on Windows is opened.
-When Outlook starts, add-ins installed on the Exchange server are fetched and parsed.
-During parsing, the **bundle.js** file of each add-in is cached in the **Wef** folder of your machine.
+When Outlook starts, the **bundle.js** file of each installed add-in is cached in the **Wef** folder of your machine.

 1. To find the add-in's **bundle.js** file, navigate to the following folder in File Explorer.
 Replace text enclosed in `[]` with your applicable Outlook and add-in information.